Mohammadgeek/cli_cheatsheet/readme.md

 # Powershall commands every developer should use
-The commands listed below are a good starting point for any developer, but to fully realize the benefits, you should master parameters and other methods as well,i hope enjoy it
+The commands listed below are a good starting point for any developer, but to fully realize the benefits, you should master parameters and other methods as well, I hope enjoy it

-some suggest for better use for powershall
+some suggest for better use for Powershell

-main online repository powershall : [powershall Gallery](https://www.powershellgallery.com/)
+main online repository power shall : [powershall Gallery](https://www.powershellgallery.com/)

-## How to use powershall
+## How to use PowerShell

-install powershall from git : [powershall repository](https://github.com/PowerShell/PowerShell/releases/tag/v7.3.4)
+install PowerShell from git : [powershall repository](https://github.com/PowerShell/PowerShell/releases/tag/v7.3.4)

 ```
-check your version powershall
+check your version Powershell
 $PSVersionTable
 PSVersion                      7.1.14409.1018